Skannan03/pageobjectmodel/README.md

 In this project i have worked on the Automation and testing of the Orange Hrm Website , In this website i have tested the Buzz feature and working of the buzz .

+All the testcases are present in the Excel

 In the buzz we can actually
 - post text , images , videos or combination of both
 - like the post